10 Creepy Things Psychopaths Say: 10 Weird Things They Do

 They frequently and repeatedly fail to meet their obligations, such as paying debts or being there for loved ones.

 Why is it weird?
-Most people feel a sense of responsibility and obligation toward those they work with and those they are close to, while psychopaths do not bother keeping good with their promises and commitments.
+Most people feel a sense of responsibility and obligation toward those they work with and those they are close to, while psychopaths do not bother keeping good on their promises and commitments.

 7. Have A Grandiose Sense of Self-Worth